Practical Info of Summer Clash 2022

 - Personal medications

 The guidelines may make the workshop experience slightly different, or maybe they won’t affect us at all.
 There might be decisions about avoiding unnecessary mingling between the different training groups, avoiding some choices in choreography work, and of course recommendations to take extra care of personal hygiene.
-As usual, we will do our best to give you the safest and coolest workshop experience possible.
+As usual, we will do our best to give you the safest, coolest and the most fun workshop experience possible.